jovanovic-djo/car-value-score-prediction/README.md

   - persons => seats
 - Opinion is that additional features would not enhance results and would not be relevant, so my approach does not involve additional features.
 - Dataset is saved as .csv file into data/clean directory (ordinal_encoded.csv)
+- Regarding splitting dataset: this is done in model_training.ipynb file
 ##### Conclusion:

 #### 3. Model Development and Evaluation
+-- Several libraries and modules are imported and used:
+ - pandas, numpy, matplotlib, seaborn
+ - pickle, joblib, time, os
+ - scikit-learn
+-- Scikit-Learned is used to import the following:
+   - splitting data methods
+   - model training methods
+   - metrics
+   - hyperparameter tuning implementation methods
+   - visualization methods
+-- Model configurations are declared for hyperparameter tuning.
+Following models are included:
+ - Logistic Regression
+ - Random Forest
+ - Decision Tree
+ - Naive Bayes
+ - K-Nearest Neighbors (in the project referred as KNN)
+ - Support Vector Classification (in the project referred as SVC)
+- For each model configuration, distinct model is declared along with multiple parameters.
+-- General purpose functions are declared, as follows:
+  - Plot confusion matrix
+  - Plot feature importance
+  - Plot decision tree structure
+  - Save model
+  - Model metrics evaluation function
+  - Evaluate all models
+  - Apply hyperparameter tuning
+  - Optimization of the model

 ##### Conclusion:

 #### 4. Visualization and Presentation